-Stored value transit cards like Suica are different from branded credit/debit/prepaid cards issued by banks as the money is stored on the card itself (called the card balance or stored fare/SF).
-The truth is in the card not the cloud which is why a Mobile Suica card can only exist on a single device.
+Stored value transit cards like Suica are different from branded credit • debit • prepaid cards issued by banks as the money is stored on the card itself (called the card balance or stored fare/SF balance).
+The truth is in the physical or digital card that holds and manages the SF balance, not the cloud.
+And because a Mobile Suica card’s primary function is a transit card that has to pay fare based on the distance of transit, it can only exist on a single device and the SF balance cannot be transferred to another person.
+It can only be spent on transit or purchases, or be refunded in cash (plastic card) or a Japanese bank account (Mobile Suica • PASMO • ICOCA card).

-Remove from Wallet vs Delete from Apple Pay
+‘Remove’ from Wallet is not ‘Delete’ from Apple Pay

-Wallet wording is tricky here because there is a huge difference between ‘removing‘ a card, which removes it from Wallet, parking it in Apple Pay iCloud, and ‘deleting‘ a card which completely deletes a card from Apple Pay and Apple ID.
-Previous Cards makes things clearer than before, but you still need to pay close attention.
+Wallet wording is tricky because there is a huge difference between ‘removing‘ a card, which removes it from Wallet, parking it in Apple Pay iCloud and Previous Cards, and ‘deleting‘ a card which completely deletes a card from Apple Pay and Apple ID.
+You need to pay close attention.

 The Stored Value difference

-There are also differences when deleting a card from Apple ID • Apple Pay for good.
+There are also differences when deleting items from Apple ID • Apple Pay • Wallet for good.
 Deleting a bank issue payment card from Apple Pay is easy to do in Previous Cards as nothing is stored on the card itself, deleting leaves the card account intact and untouched.
 It can all be setup and added again if you want to do so.
-However you cannot delete a Suica or PASMO from Previous Cards.
-Why not?
+However you cannot delete a Suica or other stored value card (PASMO, ICOCA, nanaco, WAON) from Previous Cards.

-Deleting Suica or PASMO is the digital equivalent of cancelling the card account and chopping up the plastic.
-The transit card issuer has a legal obligation to refund the card balance to the user before the transit card can be deleted, forever, from Apple Pay.
-This is why it is very easy to remove Suica from Wallet but impossible to delete Suica from Previous Cards and Apple Pay because Wallet has no mechanism for refunding the balance as required by Japanese regulators.
-Refunding a Suica balance is the job of Suica App.
+Deleting Suica is the digital equivalent of going to the JR East station agent and returning the plastic Suica by paying a ¥220 processing fee for a refund of the balance and ¥500 deposit.
+On the digital side, JR East, has the legal obligation to refund the card balance to the user before Suica can be deleted from Apple Pay.
+This is why it is impossible to delete Suica from Previous Cards and Apple Pay.
+Refunding a Suica balance and deleting the digital card is the job of Suica App.

-For most people it’s just easier leaving an unused Suica or PASMO attached to Apple Pay and remove it from Wallet.
-An unused Suica or PASMO is valid for 10 years and can quickly re-added and used when visiting Japan.
-But some users may want to go through the extra hassle going through the withdrawal refund process and ‘chop up’ their digital Suica or PASMO card.
+It’s easier just removing Suica from Wallet.
+Suica is valid for 10 years (longer actually) and can quickly re-added and used when visiting Japan.
+But some users may want to go through the extra hassle going through the digital refund process.

 Using up the stored fare/card balance is easy to do: just buy something more expensive than the card balance, pay with Suica first and the rest in cash.